playframework/play-generated-docs/manual/releases/release26/Highlights26.md

 ## Play JSON improvements

+There are many improvements included in this release of the JSON library.

 ### Ability to serialize tuples

 Now, tuples are able to be serialized by play-json, and there are `Reads` and `Writes` implementations in the implicit scope.
 Tuples are serialized to arrays, so `("foo", 2, "bar")` will render as `["foo", 2, "bar"]` in the JSON.